jgomez-m/calculator-api/README.md

 Before running the application, ensure that you have the following installed:

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 11
-- Apache Maven
+- Apache Maven 3.8.1

 ## Getting Started